-"The Oceans" is an interdisciplinary science course offered in an online format.
-A flexible approach based on programmed self-instruction, with frequent tests to monitor progress, substitutes for the usual lecture with infrequent testing mode used in most courses.
+This is a science course offered in an online format.
+A flexible approach based on programmed selfinstruction, with frequent tests to monitor progress, replaces for the usual lecture with infrequent testing mode used in most courses.

 The course is divided into 10 sections (called Units), each of which corresponds to one or two chapters in the textbook.
 A Syllabus Quiz should be passed (can be repeated all times needed) in order to go on to test one, but those points do not count towards your grade.